MerginMaps/docs/src/manage/project-advanced.md

 ![make project public](./project-make-public.png)

 ## Transfer a project
 A <MainPlatformName /> project can be transferred to another workspace.
-This can be useful when there are personal changes in your team or if you have multiple workspaces and want to manage their storage.
+This can be useful when there are personal changes in your team or if you have multiple workspaces and want to manage the storage between them.

 1. Make sure to correctly synchronise all changes from your collaborators and devices.
 If you fail to do that, their local changes will be lost!
-2. After the synchronisation, all collaborators have to **remove** the project from their devices
+2. After synchronisation, all collaborators have to **remove** the project from their devices
 3. Log in to <AppDomainNameLink /> and choose the project you want to transfer
 4. Go to **Settings** and click on **Transfer project**
    ![transfer project](./project-transfer.png)
 5. Enter the name of the workspace to which the project should be transferred and click on **Request transfer**
    ![transfer project](./project-transfer2.png)

-   The owner of the workspace will be notified and will be able to accept or deny the request through <AppDomainNameLink />.
+   The owner of the new workspace will be notified and will be able to accept or deny the request through <AppDomainNameLink />.
    ![transfer request](./project-transfer-request.png)

    The request is valid for 6 days.
 If the request is not accepted after this period, the project will remain in the original workspace.